Fivell/policies/src/pages/policies/systems_access_policy.md

      requirements in [§17.9](#17-9-transmission-security).
-5. Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the ePHI contained within the network, system, application, and/or database.
+5. Each information system automatically requires users to change passwords at a pre-determined interval as determined by the organization, based on the criticality and sensitivity of the PHI or PII contained within the network, system, application, and/or database.
 6. Passwords are inactivated immediately upon an employee's termination (refer to the
    [Employee Termination Procedures in §7.10](#7-10-employee-termination-procedures)).